3 Steps to Soundness through Barefoot Trimming

 We use our trim and the healing power of nature to return horses to soundness over time.
 We say "take the time it takes" and the horse proves to us that the 3 Steps to Soundness is the key to natural hoof care.

 For the past 15 years we have been shown by observing the horse, that if the horse cannot wear their heels, the bars or hoof wall through movement and different terrain, then we must take it off for them.

 Ride them or Rasp them is still our mantra.

 Learn how to "ask the horse" as the horse is the ONLY expert about his hooves.
 Let the horse SHOW YOU!

-Designed and manufactured by William Miller here in New Zealand, our "slow hay" feeder keeps the horse occupied in the stall and prevents wastage of hay by preventing loss, through wind or being scattered around the stall.
+Designed and manufactured by William Miller in New Zealand, our "slow hay" feeder keeps the horse occupied in the stall and prevents wastage of hay by preventing loss, through wind or being scattered around the stall.

 The most important aspect of slow grazing for horses is psychological.
 Horses live in the moment.
-If they don't have something to graze on they think they are going to die.
+If they don't have something on which to to graze, they think they are going to die.
 If they do not have feed going through their stomach constantly, they can get ulcers and stress Colic.